Today's New International Version: Differences

-Other notable changes are that "Christ" has regularly been rendered as "Messiah," and "saints" has often been replaced with terms such as "God's people" or "believers."
+Other notable changes are that "Christ" has regularly been rendered as "Messiah", and "saints" has often been replaced with terms such as "God's people" or "believers".

 Gender language and the TNIV

 Among other differences from the NIV, the TNIV uses gender-neutral language to refer to people.
-Confessional terms for this kind of language are such as gender-inclusive.
 Two examples of this kind of translation decision are found in Genesis and Matthew:

 Genesis 1:27 reads, "So God created human beings in his own image."
 Older translations use the word "man" to translate the word אָדָם (’adam) employed in the Hebrew language, the same word used as the proper name of the first man married to the first woman, Eve.

 Matthew 5:9 reads: "Blessed are the peacemakers, for they will be called children of God."
 Here, the Greek word huioi is translated "children" rather than "sons" as found in other modern English translations such as the Revised Standard Version, New American Standard Bible, New King James Version, and the Amplified Bible.

 However, the 1611 Authorized King James Version also renders this passage as "children" rather than "sons."
 Masculine references to God, such as "Father" and "Son," are not modified from the literal translation in the TNIV.

-Less than 30% of the changes in the TNIV involve the use of inclusive language.
+Under 30% of the changes in the TNIV involve the use of inclusive language.

 The TNIV's approach to gender inclusive language is similar to the New International Version Inclusive Language Edition, New Revised Standard Version, the New Living Translation, the New Century Version, and the Contemporary English Version.